 Portal hypertension is high blood pressure of the portal vein.
-The portal vein is in your abdomen.
+The portal vein is in your stomach.
 It collects nutrient-rich blood from your intestines and carries it to the liver.
 The liver cleans the blood for your body to use.

 Having a higher than normal pressure inside the portal vein can lead to a number of related symptoms and complications.
 These include:

-Varicose veins of the esophagus
+Varicose veins of the esophagus and stomach

 Weight loss from malnutrition

 These are the most common cause of portal hypertension:

 Cirrhosis, or scarring of the liver.
 This blocks the blood flow in the liver and leads to portal hypertension.

 Clotting of the veins in the liver